mousepawmedia/devdocs/network/source/network/nextcloud.rst

 The second upper toolbar is where you type cell contents.
 The Sum and Function buttons can help with creating the two most common kinds of formulas.

-..
-NOTE:: To my knowledge, all LibreOffice spreadsheet formulas and functions
+..  note:: To my knowledge, all LibreOffice spreadsheet formulas and functions
     work, but you will have to manually type most of them.

 The second to bottom toolbar visible when editing Spreadsheets allows you to